GPU acceleration for AI-powered tools

 Download and install the ZLIB compression library

 There is a data compression software library that the above libraries depend on for some operations.
 It can be downloaded from this page.
-Download the “pre-built zlib DLL” appropriate for your hardware.
+Find the link on that page for “zlib for Windows 9x/NT (DLL and static version)” and download the binaries.
 Decompress the downloaded archive and locate the dll_x64 folder within.
 Copy the file named zlibwapi.dll to the CUDA toolkit’s bin directory as above.

 Download and install the GPU-enabled TensorFlow library